Prince Feodor Alexandrovich of Russia: Russian prince

+His mother Xenia also wrote: "We went to a Te Deum for the engagement.
+Luckily Feodor did come.
+I was so afraid he wouldn't show up!
+But what an expression on his face.
+It made me want to cry."
 At the fall of the Russian monarchy, he looked for refuge with his family in his father's property in Crimea.
 They lived there undisturbed until the rise to power of the Bolsheviks with the October Revolution in 1917.
 For some time, Prince Feodor was under house arrest in Ai-Todor and later at Dulber imprisoned with his parents, siblings, grandmother the Dowager Empress and many more Romanov relatives.

 Prince Feodor, and his relatives in the Crimea, escaped the fate of a number of his Romanov cousins who were murdered by the Bolsheviks when they were freed by German troops in 1918.
 He left Russia on 11 April 1919 abroad the Royal Navy ship HMS Marlborough and moved to England and later to France.

 Life in exile

 During his first years in exile, Prince Feodor lived in Paris in the apartment of his sister Princess Irina Alexandrovna of Russia and her husband Prince Felix Yusupov.
 He worked as a taxi driver, and later as an architect.

 Prince Feodor married on 3 June 1923 in St. Alexander Nevsky Cathedral in Paris, Princess Irina Paley (1903–1990), his first cousin once removed.
 She was a daughter of Grand Duke Paul Alexandrovich of Russia and his morganatic wife Princess Olga Paley.
 The couple had one son: